utkarshp1161/UtkarshsAIInScience.github.io/_pages/about.md

 #selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-A research professional with a passion for machine learning and its applications in science.
-Currently, as a Graduate Research Assistant at the UT Knoxville, I'm applying machine learning to accelarate materials discovery with the focus to build automated workflows in microscopes advised by Dr. [Sergei](https://scholar.google.co.in/citations?user=-cuxoSQAAAAJ&hl=en) in collaboration with [ORNL](https://www.ornl.gov/)
+At UT Knoxville, in my role as a Graduate Research Assistant, I'm harnessing the power of machine learning to fast-track materials discovery.
+My primary aim is to create automated workflows for microscopes.
+This endeavor is guided byDr.
+[Sergei](https://scholar.google.co.in/citations?user=-cuxoSQAAAAJ&hl=en) in collaboration with [ORNL](https://www.ornl.gov/).

-I hold a Masters in Material Science from the Indian Institute of Science, where I used First Principles to study the electronic properties of Lanthana.
-I have since gained valuable industry experience as a Research Engineer at Mindtree Limited, where I developed skills in computer vision, natural language processing, and time series forecasting.
+I earned my Master's degree in Material Science from the Indian Institute of Science.
+During this period, I delved into First Principles to investigate the electronic properties of Lanthana.
+Post my academic journey, I enriched my professional expertise as a Research Engineer at Mindtree Limited.
+Here, I honed my skills in computer vision, natural language processing, and forecasting time series data.

-Will be happy to get in touch and discuss Machine learning for materials.